Long Island Distracted Driving Accident Lawyer

 Quite simply, distracted driving occurs any time a driver does not pay full attention to operating the vehicle.
 One’s mind, eyes and hands should be focused on driving at all times to avoid accidents.

-The Law Office of Cohen & Jaffe, LLP, has handled thousands of car accidents on Long Island and throughout New York City – including many accidents that involved driver distraction.
+The Law Office of Cohen & Jaffe, LLP has handled thousands of car accidents on Long Island, Nassau County, Suffolk County and Queens – including many accidents that involved driver distraction.
 We know what you are going through and can address urgent issues such as medical care, car repairs or replacement, and working with insurance companies to get you the compensation you deserve.

 Contact our Long Island car accident lawyer for a free consultation and discussion about your legal options.